xieyaoyue/ip/docs/README.md

 ## 2. Quick Start
 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest iP.jar.
-3. You may launch the program by double clicking the downloaded jar file, or run command java -jar <file name>.jar .
+3. You may launch the program by double clicking the downloaded jar file, or run command java -jar iP.jar .
+4. Type the command and press 'Enter' on the keyboard to execute it.
-4. Refer to Section 3, "Features" for details of each command.
+5. Refer to Section 3, "Features" for details of each command.

 ## 3. Features
 #### Command Format